na-na-hi/renget/archive/2ia7a.md

 Ability: "Silent Servant"
 Description: Minato Aqua is a higschooler working as a live-in Maid.
 Her ability allows her to turn invisible.
 Her demure character and clumsy nature make her completely harmless and her file here exists just for her connection to Murasaki Shion
 Danger Level:  Non Combatant
-Observations: None.
-The file of her wetting herself has been expunged and the person who archived it has been punished.
-Please refrain from conducts like this.
-Any capable human should be able of disposing her
+Observations: Any capable human should be able to terminate her.

 Name: Nakiri Ayame
 Ability: "Ao No Oni-Aka no Oni"